-We are honoured to work on the ancestral lands of the Wiradjuri People and we recognise their continuing connection with, and knowledge about land, waters and community.
+We are honoured to work on the ancestral lands of the Ngunawal People and we recognise their continuing connection with, and knowledge about land, waters and community.
 We pay our respects to them and their cultures; and Elders past, present and emerging.

 Adapted from: Welcome to Country & Acknowledgement of Country – Creative Spirits